Skip to main content

 Want answers and don’t want to wait?

-Get the answers you need anytime from Myelo® , your 24/7 generative AI assistant that is designed to support you on your journey with myeloma.
+Get the answers you need anytime from Myelo® , your 24/7 generative AI assistant that is designed to support you living well with myeloma.
 Ask Myelo your questions at myeloma.org.

 You are not alone

-Contact the IMF InfoLine with your myeloma-related questions and concerns by calling 1.818.487.7455, emailing InfoLine@myeloma.org, or scheduling a convenient time to talk with an IMF InfoLine Coordinator at mmsm.link/infoline.
-You will receive the most up-to-date information about myeloma in a compassionate and caring manner.
+The IMF InfoLine responds to your myeloma-related questions and concerns in a compassionate and caring manner.
+To receive the most up-to-date information about myeloma, call 1.818.487.7455, email InfoLine@myeloma.org, or schedule a convenient time to talk with an IMF InfoLine Coordinator at mmsm.link/infoline.

 IMF publications